dmavani25/dhyey/ML_README.md

 ## Data Structures and Storage

 - **Enhanced Inverted Index**: A key component of the system, it maps terms to documents and their relevance scores, enabling efficient O(1) querying.
-- **Document Metadata**: Includes additional information required for ranking and presentation, such as document length, title, and URL.
+- **[Future Work] Document Metadata**: Includes additional information required for ranking and presentation, such as document length, title, and URL.

 ## ML Models and Technologies